AV4TAr/reading/README.md

 * Being Geek: The Software Developer's Career Handbook - Michael Lopp
 * Marissa Mayer and the Fight to Save Yahoo!
 * Losing the Signal: The Untold Story Behind the Extraordinary Rise and Spectacular Fall of BlackBerry
-* Start with the why - Simon Sinek - the TED Talk
+* Start with the why - Simon Sinek - the TED Talk. *
-* Leaders eat last - Simon Sinek
+* Leaders eat last - Simon Sinek. *
 * No More Whining (No Más Pálidas): Four Attitudes for Success - Enrique Baliño
-* The Five Dysfunctions of a Team - Patrick Lencioni
+* The Five Dysfunctions of a Team - Patrick Lencioni. *
 * The 5 Levels of Leadership - John Maxwell
 * You're in charge, Now what? - Thoms J. Neff & James M. Citrin
 * Delivering Happiness: A Path to Profits, Passion, and Purpose - Tony Hsieh
-* Radical Candor - Kim Scott
+* Radical Candor - Kim Scott. *
-* Mindset: The New Psychology of Success - Carol S. Dweck
+* Mindset: The New Psychology of Success - Carol S. Dweck. *
 * Multipliers: How the Best Leaders Make Everyone Smarter - Liz Wiseman
 * Switch: How to Change Things When Change Is Hard - Chip Heath, Dan Heath
 * Thinking, Fast and Slow - Daniel Kahneman